 The other one, is Rusty Keeler’s Natural Playscapes.
 Not only is there reams of advice and beautiful photos, there are wonderful illustrations drawing by Rusty to explain key points and ideas.
 This blog post – What Rusty Said is helpful to explain the thinking behind the book.

-Hot off the press is a new book from Learning through Landscapes – Learn and Play Out.
+Learning through Landscapes produced Learn and Play Out in 2014.
 This is aimed specifically at primary schools and is specifically about kickstarting the process of developing an outdoor space.
 It pulls together a lot of the charity’s school grounds work and saves time downloading lots of different sheets from their website.

 A similar book is also available for the Early Years.
 Gail Ryder Richardson used to work for Learning through Landscapes and wrote Creating a Space to Grow on the back of a successful project in Kent.